Search for leptoquark pair production decaying into $te^- \bar{t}e^+$ or $t\mu^- \bar{t}\mu^+$ in multi-lepton final states in $pp$ collisions at 13 TeV with the ATLAS detector: Results

 The comparison between data and the background prediction for the \Meff distributions used in the different SRs is shown in Figure~\ref{fig:meffspectrum}.
 The binning used for the \Meff distributions in the different SRs represents a compromise between preserving enough discrimination in the fit between the background and the signal for the different values of the $m_{\LQ}$ considered, and keeping the statistical uncertainty of the background prediction per bin well below 30\%.
 No significant excess is observed in any of the SRs.
 The observed $p_0$ is found to be consistent with the background-only hypothesis for all values of $m_{\LQ}$ considered.
 The observed and expected $p_0$ as a function of $m_{\LQ}$ are shown in Figure~\ref{fig:p0scan}, assuming the value of $\BR=1$.
 This illustrates the significant expected sensitivity of the search, which exceeds 5 standard deviations for $m_{\LQ}<1.5~\tev$ and 3 standard deviations for $m_{\LQ}<1.6~\tev$.

 In the absence of any significant excess above the SM background prediction, 95\% CL upper limits are set on the cross section for the $\LQ$ pair production as a function of the assumed $m_{\LQ}$ and $\BR$.
 Figures~\ref{fig:limitsLQtete} and~\ref{fig:limitsLQtmtm} show the 95\% CL upper limits on the $\LQ$ pair production cross section as a function of $m_{\LQ}$ for \tete\ and \tmtm, respectively, assuming $\BR=1$.
 The deviation in the observed \tete\ limit compared to the expected limit for masses below 1.6 TeV is caused by a slight upward fluctuation in data in the third bin of the \Meff distribution and by the leftward shift of the signal population in \Meff spectra with the decrease of $m_{\LQ}$.
 The uncertainty in the results is mainly due to limited statistics of selected data events.
+The size of the $\pm$1\,$\sigma$ uncertainty band around the expected limit shrinks for higher $\LQ$ mass hypotheses, for which the sensitivity is driven by \Meff bins with very low expected background yield (typically $\leq$ 0.1 events; see Figure~\ref{fig:meffspectrum}).
+This uncertainty band, which is computed using pseudo-experiments, has been validated by comparing two independent statistical frameworks.

 Assuming $\BR=1$, the observed and expected 95\% CL lower limits on scalar $m_{\LQ}$ for \tete\ (\tmtm) are $1.58\ (1.59)~\tev$ and $1.59\ (1.59)~\tev$, respectively.
 Exclusion limits on the scalar $m_{\LQ}$ are also obtained for various values of $\BR$ into a charged lepton and top quark (as shown in Figures~\ref{fig:limit2dte} and \ref{fig:limit2dtmu}).
 As the signal search, with the requirement of at least three leptons, is only sensitive to $100\%$ \LQmixd $\rightarrow t\ell$ decay modes, the limits for the alternative $\BR$s, in steps of 0.1, are obtained by simply scaling theoretical cross sections by $\BR^2$ covering the full plane.
 Under the assumption of $50\%$ $\BR(\LQmixd \rightarrow te)$, the lower observed (expected) limit on the \LQ is 1.31 (1.35) TeV. \ In the case of $50\%$ $\BR(\LQmixd \rightarrow t\mu)$, the lower observed (expected) limit on the \LQ is 1.37 (1.36) TeV. \ These limits are competitive with the previous ATLAS limits established by the complementary dedicated search for \LQ in the mixed decay mode ($\LQ \rightarrow b\nu / t\ell$) with $50\%$ $\BR$~\cite{EXOT-2019-12}.